 It’s surprisingly easy to buy crystals, magic wands, cloaks and vegetarian food in the town.
 It’s surprisingly hard to buy underwear, white goods or a Big Mac.
 Although saying that there is now a Macdonalds on the edge of town.
 It is apparently the favourite haunt of Glastonbury’s teenagers, particularly those who whose parents live entirely on a diet of raw food and regular colonic irrigation.

 Second generation Glastafarian teenagers are somewhat challenged when it comes to rebelling against their parents.
-It appears that if you want remarkably nice, well adjusted, responsible children, you could do worse that to drag them off to festivals all Summer from an early age, trusting that they will get you back to your tipi or truck even when you are hallucinating and have lost your shoes.
+It appears that if you want remarkably nice, well adjusted, responsible children, you could do worse than to drag them off to festivals all Summer from an early age, trusting that they will get you back to your tipi or truck even when you are hallucinating and have lost your shoes.
 Chances are they will then turn into the kind of adults who give up smoking spliffs at around 18 years of age, do jolly well at University, wear understated designer labels and get a job with a decent salary, while retaining many of their parent’s ideals around equality, ecology, community and kindness.

 What always draws me back to Glastonbury, besides the remarkable community, is the music.
-You would be hard pressed to find a town with a higher concentration of talented singers, songwriters and musicians.
+You would be hard-pressed to find a town with a higher concentration of talented singers, songwriters and musicians.
 Many of them live here, many more are regular visitors.
 Where there is a fireside, a gathering of more than 3 people, a pub garden, a bench on the High St or a patch of grass, there will inevitably be someone performing.

-Most villages have one idiot, Glastonbury being a market town might be allowed 3 or 4, but actually we have hundreds.
+Most villages have one idiot, Glastonbury being a market town might be allowed 3 or 4, but actually, we have hundreds.
 Rival reincarnated King Arthurs have been known to battle it out on the High St. A local B&B hosted 4 people at once who claimed to channel St Germaine, apparently that made for a lively breakfast table, until they all stopped talking to each other.
 More than one person walks through the town sporting a sword or bow and arrows strapped to their backs.

-Glastonbury’s calendar is full of gatherings of druids, wiccans, pagans, fairies, earth mystery enthusiasts, goddesses, Krishna devotees, even ‘Breatharians’ (See my post about Food in Glastonbury.).
-Last year the charity Zombie Walk clashed with the Faery Ball, locals were entertained to overhear fairies replete with cloaks, full size wings, hair extensions, and the full range of steam punk accessories bitching from the side lines as to what the fake blood spattered shambling zombies thought they looked like.
+Glastonbury’s calendar is full of gatherings of druids, Wiccans, pagans, fairies, earth mystery enthusiasts, goddesses, Krishna devotees, even ‘Breatharians’ (See my post about Food in Glastonbury.).
+Last year the charity Zombie Walk clashed with the Faery Ball, locals were entertained to overhear fairies replete with cloaks, full-size wings, hair extensions, and the full range of steampunk accessories bitching from the sidelines as to what the fake blood spattered shambling zombies “thought they looked like”.